JaberQezelbash/JaberQezelbash.github.io/_pages/other.md

 {% include base_path %}

-I’m an avid reader with interests spanning machine learning, entrepreneurship, psychology, and more.
-Here are a few books I recommend:
+Outside of machine learning, I’m an avid reader who enjoys books on entrepreneurship, psychology, and more.
+Here are a few I’d recommend:

 <ul style="font-size: 0.75em; line-height: 1.1; list-style-type: square; padding-left: 4.4em;">